 The microsite can be given the look and feel of a virtual town hall or any other popular venue for hosting the ceremony.
 Moreover, the microsite should act as the hub of information about the event for the participants with all links and updates.

-The virtual award ceremony should be promoted to ensure maximum employee participation through email, collaboration platforms and internal social media.
+Also, the organizers should promote the virtual award ceremony to ensure maximum employee participation through email, collaboration platforms and internal social media.

 5. Engage the Virtual Audience